Profitable Stonefruit Research

-John Lopresti, researcher from Agriculture Victoria, introduces stonefruit Preconditioning to reduce storage disorders, part of the Serviced Supply Chain project
+John Lopresti, former researcher from Agriculture Victoria, introduces stonefruit Preconditioning to reduce storage disorders, part of the Serviced Supply Chain project

 Video Transcript: Stonefruit Preconditioning to reduce storage disorders